 - Demanding sources,

-- Research question difficult to formulate,
+- A research question is difficult to formulate,

 - Risk of getting lost in literature,